 All students will undertake a probationary period for the first six weeks of their programme.
 During this time, attendance, attitude, attainment and application towards study will be monitored.
 A final decision as to the most appropriate level and outcome will be discussed with you towards the end of your probationary period.

 If you are aged 16-18, you will be enrolled on a study programme, which will include retaking GCSEs or undertaking Functional Skills in English and maths if you haven’t already achieved a grade 4 or above.
 You will also be required to complete an employability programme.

 During this one year course, you’ll complete a number of different skills assessed both practically and by formal written assessments.

 The Diploma covers all elements of basic vehicle components and systems across a broad range of automotive applications including motor vehicle maintenance.
 The programme has been designed to improve your understanding of these different vehicle systems and introduce to vehicle maintenance procedures on all major systems, including topics such as engine operating principles, braking, suspension, steering and tyre systems, transmission systems, fuel and exhaust systems, charging and electrics systems.
 The course will have a practical focus with the emphasis on gaining the skills and understanding of tasks on motor vehicles.
 The aim is to give you confidence in carrying out basic procedures and so you will be given opportunities to practice skills and techniques learnt in our fully equipped motor vehicle workshops.

 Standard entry to this course requires one reference.
 It is desirable that you can demonstrate 90% attendance at your last place of study or work.

-No formal qualifications are required.
+GCSE maths and English at grade 1 or above are required, plus 2 further GCSEs at grade 1 or above.
 It is desirable that you can demonstrate a general interest in the automotive industry and a positive attitude towards learning in the automotive industry.